Translation Initiative Summer Fellowships for Graduate Students

 Please note that summer internships at nonprofit publishers focused on translation are highly competitive and it is best to apply as early as possible in the school year.

-Deadline for applications for summer internships with DSA support: May 1, 2019, midnight EDT
+Deadline for applications for 2023 summer internships with DSA support is May 1, 2023, midnight EDT.

 There are two types of publishers in the program, nonprofit and profit publishers.
 All Yale undergraduates (rising sophomores, juniors, and seniors), no matter the department in which you are matriculated, are eligible for these internships.
 However, Yale will provide financial support through a Domestic Summer Award only for students receiving financial aid.